-This collection of chess tactics consist of 100 puzzles specifically chosen for their instructive value.
+This collection of chess tactics consist of 100 puzzles, hand-picked for their instructive value.

-What makes this collection unique is that each puzzle is commented with a “key idea” that describes the essence of the tactic used in that position.
+What makes this collection unique is commented with a “key idea” that describes the essence of the tactic used in that position.

 The result is that you will develop a much better understanding of chess tactics as you work through them.

-The 100 STUDY TACTICS aren’t just your usual run-of-the-mill chess puzzles.
+The 100 STUDY TACTICS are unique aren’t just your usual run-of-the-mill chess puzzles.
 Instead, they are a collection of hand-picked positions selected on the basis of their instructional value.

 You also won’t be left in the dark for the solutions as the key ideas in each puzzle will be clearly explained.